aniclover/remote-dj-b2b/README.md

 * WDM Input Exclusive Mode should be set to Yes
 * Engine mode should be Swift
 * Preferred Sample Rate should be 48000

+### rtpMIDI vs. VirtualHere

+rtpMIDI is built into MacOS and available via download for Windows.
+VirtualDJ supports using MIDI rather than USB HID for certain older controllers, and determines the device mapping based on the name of the MIDI device (for example, the DDJ-SB is supported by naming the RTP MIDI device "DDJ-SB")

+Unfortunately, newer controllers are only supported via USB HID mode in VDJ, even though they mostly still do have MIDI interfaces as well.
+There is a mapping in this repo for the DDJ-400 that lets you bring in up to 8 DDJ-400 controllers remotely over rtpMIDI, and is currently the most reliable way to have a remote b2b. rtpMIDI controllers and VirtualHere controllers can coexist, so you could have a setup with multiple DDJ-400's over rtpMIDI combined with other controllers.